selvavalluvan/qbot/README.md

 1. Use `npm install --save` to add the package to `package.json` and install it
 2. Add the package name to `external-scripts.json` as a double quoted string

-You can review `external-scripts.json` to see what is included by default.
+You can review `external-scripts.json` to see what is included by default test.

 ##### Advanced Usage